 Don't take it personally.
 It's business.
 There's probably a good reason — the company filled the position in-house or changed the criteria of what it was looking for.
 Once the job is off the table, so are you.

 The full-court press that recruiters use to get to know you is like speed dating.
 The recruiter is eager to forward your résumé to a hiring manager at a firm that's hiring and get an interview on the calendar immediately.
 Recruiters generally work for a finder's fee.
-"They don't get paid by their client until you've signed a job offer, so they're typically very anxious to talk with you about the positions they're trying to fill," says Babbitt.
+"They don't get paid by their client until you've signed a job offer, so they're typically very anxious to talk with you about the positions they're trying to fill," Babbitt says.

 The bottom line: Recruiters are salesmen.
 It's about closing the deal.
 So time is of the essence.